m3g/MolSimToolkit.jl/docs/src/hydrogen_bonds.md

 )
 ```

-Alternativelly, multiple pairs of selections can be provided, for faster computations,```@example hbonds
+Alternativelly, multiple pairs of selections can be provided, for faster computations,
 ```@example hbonds
 hbs = hydrogen_bonds(sim,
     [